dillancagnetta/ChurchManagerApi/README.md

 - Run a scheduled job (similar to bank import) to convert completed PaymentTransaction records to Giving
 - This prevents duplicates when bank statements are imported later
 - Maintains consistency with your existing reconciliation process

+## Plugins

+### Development
+Plugins get copied and files dont get cleaned , so we need to run before `build`

+` .\clear-plugins.ps1 ` then  do  a `build` to copy the new files

+### Installation
+ - need to logged in as user
+ - Install plugins first via `PluginsController/install-all` - this will install the plugin for the tenant

+## Jobs

+## MultiTenancy
+ - a subdomain e.g `test.churchmanager.io` will contain multiple tenants
+ - tenants are defined in `MasterDbTenant` database and are grouped by the subdomain name e.g. `test`
+ - migrations will be done for all tenants in a subdomain
+ - subdomain is defined with environment variable: `SUBDOMAIN_KEY`
+ - Tenants resolving process:
+   - `Tenant` claim e.g. `tenant1` (admin authenticated users)
+   - `tenant` querystring (login mostly)
+   - `X-Tenant` header (public access urls translate tenant in url to the header)